Last Updated on17 min read

 Here is what I learned:

-It just depends on your budget and location preferences.
+Apartment hunting is not hard; just a bit laborious.
+It depends on your budget and location preferences.
 If you’re budgetless, then you can get a place anytime, anywhere!

 - Location is important, especially if you don’t have a vehicle or live close to a transportation hub.

-- It’s important to stay at a place that you actually like.
+- It’s important to like the place you stay at

-Even if you think you’ll just be using it to sleep and shower.
-I realized that I don’t like dark furniture, it makes the whole room look like a horror movie set to me.
+Even if you think you’d only just be using it to sleep and shower.
+I realized that I don’t like dark colour schemes, it makes the whole room look like a horror movie set to me.

 - Next time, I will COME HERE IN SEPTEMBER before high season.